anniebsd/G-Sec-yield-modelling/README.md

+> **Key takeaways:** Built a regression model of the Indian 10Y G-Sec yield using ~4.5 years of RBI/CCIL trade data and macro variables (repo rate, M3, US 10Y, SOFR, USD/INR, CPI, WPI).
+Along the way, caught and fixed two real data errors that would have silently corrupted the results — a frozen/stale WPI series and a CPI/WPI base-year splice issue — plus a PCA leakage bug where the target variable had been included in its own factor decomposition.
+After fixing these and rebuilding the pipeline, the final 5-variable regression achieved an out-of-sample RMSE of **0.1248** on a genuine Jan–Jul 2026 holdout it never trained on.

 # G-Sec Yield Curve Modelling

 Modelling and forecasting the Indian G-Sec yield curve using RBI/CCIL trade data and macro-financial variables (repo rate, M3 growth, US 10Y, SOFR, USD/INR, CPI, WPI).
 The variable set follows Dua & Raje (2014), *"Determinants of Yields on Government Securities in India."*

+G-Sec yields don't move in lockstep with the policy rate — over the sample period, the repo rate was cut (5.50% → 5.25%) while G-Sec yields broadly *rose*, a real divergence driven by fiscal and liquidity pressures rather than monetary policy alone.
+Understanding which macro variables actually move the curve, and how reliably, is directly relevant to rates desks, treasury functions, and macro/fixed-income research.

 ## What this project does
 1. Constructs a daily par-yield-equivalent G-Sec curve (1Y–30Y) from raw CCIL trade-by-trade data — filtering to central government fixed-coupon securities, bucketing trades by residual maturity, and computing face-value-weighted yields.